-Many times I come across a consultant who is having problems getting paid by self funding patients.
+Many times I come across a consultant who is having problems getting paid by self-funding patients.

 Firstly, I make sure the invoice that is sent out is absolutely correct.
 The address is verified with the post office (the address and the postcode is checked against the Post Office “Postcode finder”).
-Its free and saves me worrying if the details are correct.
+It’s free and saves me worrying if the details are correct.

 Secondly, if the invoice is unpaid after a set length of time I telephone the patient.

-None of the above are exactly rocket science but if you strip down each stage you remove many of the reasons for a self funding patient not to pay.
+None of the above are exactly rocket science but if you strip down each stage you remove many of the reasons for a self-funding patient not to pay.

-If you take each in turn starting with validation of the address, this removes the potential for the invoice to be returned undelivered.
-For example: how confident are you the address quoted is 100% complete and accurate.
 There are many occasions when an address has been shorted or a digit incorrect used in a postcode.
 It takes all of 30 seconds to check everything is as it should be.
-If it is NOT, then the opportunity to get it right presents itself.
-If you send an invoice out incorrectly addressed, and believe you me I’ve seen.

-For example, the patient will either agree to pay there and then or, as in the later case, explain they are insured, thought the payment would be taken from the debit card swiped upon registration or some other reason.
+For example, the patient will either agree to pay there and then or, as in the latter case, explain they are insured, thought the payment would be taken from the debit card swiped upon registration or some other reason.

 Sorting it brings us neatly to the third reason my clients don’t suffer from excessive issues with self-funding patients.
 I take debit and credit card payments for them.